KEEP ME COVERED / SWINGIN' SINGLES / WHAT'S NEW? / ABOUT THIS SITE / CONTACT / LINKS / HOME

 John Barry had a couple of non-Bond spy scores in the 60's.
 "The Quiller Memorandum" (1966) with the title theme, "Wednesday's Child" sung by Matt Monro was recently re- released on CD by Intrada.

 Dean Martin made four films as Donald Hamilton's Matt Helm.
 The first was "The Silencers" (1966) with a score by Elmer Bernstein.
-It's on LP and a Vocation CD.
+It's on LP and a Vocalion CD.
 There are a couple of good vocals by Vicci Carr (who did the singing for Cyd Charisse in the film).
 Two versions of the vocal theme were released.
 A slower version can be found on "Spy Magazine Presents Spy Music" on the Rhino label.

 There is a second LP for the Silencers, but it's mostly Dean Martin singing.
 There are a couple of instrumentals (allegedly from the film) and a nice version of the theme.

 The second in the series was "Murderers' Row" (1966).
 This time Lalo Schifrin provided a knockout spy score that's just begging for a CD release.
-The next two flicks, "The Ambushers" (1967) and "The Wrecking Crew" (1969) were scored by Hugo Montenegro, but only a 45 of The Ambushers theme by Boyce and Hart as far as I know.
+The next two flicks, "The Ambushers" (1967) and "The Wrecking Crew" (1969) were scored by Hugo Montenegro, but only a 45 of The Ambushers theme by Boyce and Hart is out there as far as I know.
 It can be found on Boyce and Hart compilation CDs.